elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 At nights, I would enter the minds of the people in the house: my foster parents, and their 2 non-adopted kids.
+I enjoyed looking in to people's dreams, experiencing the worlds that their minds created: a medieval world where an 8 year old boy saved the princess, a mom opening a letter of early admission from Harvard.

-I enjoyed looking in to people's dreams, experiencing different things.
-Then one night, when I started to have flashbacks of the night my parents were kidnapped, I broke down as reality caught up to me, throwing a sucker punch right into my face.
+Then one night, when I started to have flashbacks of the night my parents were kidnapped, I broke down as reality caught up to me, like throwing a sucker punch right into my face.
 My telepathy went rampant throughout the house, as I unintentionally pushed my unsuppressed emotions into everyone's dreams.
 Not only did the induced nightmares and mental pain snap everyone awake, but my foster parent's 4 year old son went crazy, and in an attempt to make the pain stop, jumped out the window of his second floor bedroom, snapping his neck.
 The moment I heard his mother scream in terror and felt her own thoughts and emotions fly through my brain, I ran.
 I ran right out the front door in my pajamas, my mind in panic, fear, and terror.
 I ran down block after block, street after street.
-I didn't know how long I ran before I stopped at a tree to prop myself up, and both out of breath and in disgust, I threw up.
-I sunk down to ground: a 9 year old, covered in filth, a mind in terror, an orphan, and now a murderer.
+I didn't know how long I ran before I stopped at a tree to prop myself up, both out of breath and in disgust, and threw up.
+I sunk down to the ground: a 9 year old, covered in filth, a mind in terror, an orphan, and now a murderer.
 I tried to catch my breath, and at that moment, I had truly wished to die.